openvinotoolkit/open_model_zoo/demos/object_detection_demo/README.md

     -h                        Print a usage message.
     -i "<path>"               Required.
 Path to a video file (specify "cam" to work with camera).
-    -m "<path>"               Required.
+    -at "<type>"              Required.
+Architecture type: ssd or yolo -m "<path>"               Required.
 Path to an .xml file with a trained model.
       -l "<absolute_path>"    Required for CPU custom layers.
 Absolute path to a shared library with the kernel implementations.
           Or